Fogo001/renewable_energy/README.md

 ## Objectives
 Objectives:
 1. Long-Term Trends Analysis:
-o	Identify and analyze long-term trends in total renewable energy consumption across various sectors from 1973 to 2024. o	Compare and contrast these trends to understand sector-specific differences in renewable energy adoption.
+- Identify and analyze long-term trends in total renewable energy consumption across various sectors from 1973 to 2024.
+- Compare and contrast these trends to understand sector-specific differences in renewable energy adoption.
 2. Seasonal Variation Impact:
-o	Examine how seasonal variations affect the consumption of each type of renewable energy (solar, wind, hydroelectric, etc.). o	Determine patterns or anomalies in seasonal consumption across different renewable energy sources.
+- Examine how seasonal variations affect the consumption of each type of renewable energy (solar, wind, hydroelectric, etc.).
+- Determine patterns or anomalies in seasonal consumption across different renewable energy sources.
 3. Sectoral Growth Analysis:
-o	Identify the sector that shows the most significant increase in renewable energy consumption. o	Investigate the factors driving the growth in renewable energy consumption in the leading sector.
+- Identify the sector that shows the most significant increase in renewable energy consumption.
+- Investigate the factors driving the growth in renewable energy consumption in the leading sector.
 4. Growth Rate Comparison:
-o	Calculate the growth rate of each renewable energy source over different periods (1970s, 1980s, etc.). o	Compare these growth rates to understand the evolution of renewable energy sources over time.
+- Calculate the growth rate of each renewable energy source over different periods (1970s, 1980s, etc.).
+- Compare these growth rates to understand the evolution of renewable energy sources over time.
-5. Emerging vs. Traditional Renewable Sources: o	Assess the contribution of emerging renewable energy sources (e.g., solar and wind) compared to traditional ones (e.g., hydroelectric) over the study period. o	Analyze the shift in energy consumption patterns from traditional to emerging renewable sources and its implications.
+5. Emerging vs. Traditional Renewable Sources:
+- Assess the contribution of emerging renewable energy sources (e.g., solar and wind) compared to traditional ones (e.g., hydroelectric) over the study period.
+- Analyze the shift in energy consumption patterns from traditional to emerging renewable sources and its implications.

 ## User Story